drffej/ionic-react-pwa-install/README.md

 A lot of the package ideas and some of the code is based on the `react-pwa-install` package.
 See [https://github.com/zoltangy/react-pwa-install](https://github.com/zoltangy/react-pwa-install) for details.

 The main differences are:
+- Uses Typescript
-- Uses Typescript and Vite as the bundler
+- Uses Vite as the bundler
 - Use Ionic UI instead of material UI
 - Exposes the platform type